Fonysony/100-days-of-code/README.md

 Saturday, July 23, 2022

 **Todays Progress:**
-- Worked on this Leetcode problem, but couldn't solve at the time.
+- Worked on this Leetcode problem, but couldn't it solve at the time.
 [Can-place-flowers](https://leetcode.com/problems/can-place-flowers/)
 - Worked with a friend on [codechef](https://www.codechef.com/) [Insurance](https://www.codechef.com/JULY222D/problems/INSURANCE) problem.
 Was able to solve this one in C++.
 - Went over the [Introduction to Algorithms](https://www.amazon.com/Introduction-Algorithms-3rd-MIT-Press/dp/0262033844) with a friend and actually started to understand inserting arrays when we attempted to do the algorithm by hand.
 - Attempted to use a [zipcodes](https://github.com/davglass/zipcodes) GitHub repo to implement a zipcode search, but I struggling to get TypeScript to work.
 I never knew how much harder TypeScript could be until this day 😅.